Long-Term Homeowner Preparation: How To Ensure Access To Food and Clean Water During Severe Storms

 Reinforcing your home’s plumbing system can significantly preserve access to clean water after a storm.
 A few specific features that enhance the resilience of your plumbing system:

-4. Set Up a Water Storage System: A safe, clean water storage system ensures access to drinking water, even if your main supply is cut off.
+- Set Up a Water Storage System: A safe, clean water storage system ensures access to drinking water, even if your main supply is cut off.
 Having collapsible storage containers, you can fill before an anticipated storm event can be sufficient.
+The best way to store water for emergencies is in a clean container away from possible flood sources.

-5. Install a Sump Pump: Sump pumps remove excess water in and under a home’s foundation.
-They’re something basement homes should definitely consider.
+- Install a Sump Pump: Sump pumps remove excess water in and under a home’s foundation.
+Basement homes should definitely consider having one.
 Choose a model with a battery backup so it keeps working during power outages.

 Increasing Resilience of Electrical Systems